Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations

 Since reservations are independent for each hop, reservations covering multiple hops do not need to have the same start time, expiration time, or even bandwidth (\crefover{183}).
 Further, thanks to this decoupling, the source can obtain partial reservations on the path (\crefover{184}), even if not all on-path ASes provide reservations.

-Our control plane is designed to provide incentivization and efficient utilization of resources by enabling \emph{bandwidth markets}, in which ASes can sell their reservation bandwidth by listing \emph{bandwidth assets}---which can be split, combined, and traded---that act as vouchers for reservations on the data plane.
-Once a source wants to make use of a reservation, it can \emph{redeem} the asset to obtain the corresponding reservation authentication key.
+Our control plane provides incentivization and efficient utilization of resources by enabling \emph{bandwidth markets}, in which ASes can sell their reservation bandwidth by listing \emph{bandwidth assets}---which can be split, combined, and traded---that act as vouchers for reservations on the data plane.
+Once a source wants to use a reservation, it \emph{redeems} the asset to obtain the corresponding reservation authentication key.

-Despite its many benefits, creating a centralized bandwidth market poses scalability challenges, and introduces a single point of failure.
-This is highly undesirable in the bandwidth-reservation setting, where decentralization and resilience to failures are of paramount importance.
-Because of these stringent requirements on decentralization, availability, and performance, we design a control plane based on blockchain smart contracts.
+In the bandwidth-reservation setting, where decentralization and resilience to failures are of paramount importance, a centralized bandwidth marketplace is unsuitable because it introduces a single point of failure.
+Because of this, we design a control plane based on blockchain smart contracts that is decentralized, provides strong availability guarantees, and has a high performance.
 This approach provides multiple advantages and is well-suited to the inherently decentralized setting of the Internet where not all parties mutually trust each other~\cite{wuest2018blockchain}.
 Blockchains are designed to be Byzantine fault tolerant (BFT) and thus highly resilient to failures and adversarial actions.
-They are replicated among many entities all over the world and thus provide redundant access to the \name control plane.
+They are replicated among globally distributed entities and thus provide redundant access to the \name control plane.